Dr0nhp/Terminplaner/README.md

 The Bot is developed for german users.
 So all of the commands are in german.
 As the code is written in english it should be easy to translate.

 ## Using
-You can PM the Bot to create events, or you can talk to the bot in public channels.
+You can PM the bot to create events, or you can talk to the bot in public channels.
+All of the following commands are typed into Discord.
+Please be aware of the commands and responses are in german.
+The main features are shown below.

 ### Create event
 To create an event you type: